Lobodontini: Adaptations

-The Lobondontini are thought to have diverged from the elephant seals (Mirounga) during the late Miocene in the Southern Ocean.
+The Lobodontini are thought to have diverged from the elephant seals (Mirounga) during the late Miocene in the Southern Ocean.
 The leopard and crabeater seals possess lobes and cusps on their teeth useful for straining smaller prey items out of the water (the name "Lobodontini", meaning "lobe-toothed").
 Nonetheless, they have diversified into specialized prey ecological niches, thereby illustrating the radiating sympatric speciation associated with colonization of a novel environment with multiple available niches.
 Thus, the crabeater seal, with the most specialized sieve-like dental features, is the only seal that feeds predominantly on Antarctic krill, while the leopard seal is the only seal which actively preys on other seals and penguins, while still retaining the ability to filter-feed on krill.

 Abundance

 The lobodontin seals in aggregate are among the most successful of all marine mammal groups, collectively accounting for at least 50% of all seals on Earth and about 80% of the global biomass of pinnipeds.
 The extremely high abundance of crabeater seals in particular, with possibly over 30,000,000 individuals, is a testament to the high productivity of the Southern Ocean, especially with respect to krill.
 High numbers of seals may also be the indirect result of the wide-scale extermination of large baleen whales in the Antarctic due to commercial whaling in the 19th and 20th centuries, and the subsequent increase in krill densities.
 Genetic evidence suggests that Weddell and crabeater seal populations may have increased in size during the Pleistocene.
 None of the four species are currently thought to be declining in numbers.